Turn your scrap fabric into a beautiful rag wreath. This same technique can be used to create wreaths for any time of the year.

 Step 3: Tie Fabric Strips Onto Wreaths

 Continue tying and filling both wreath forms until you are happy with the look.
-This will take a while, so put on a movie and tie while you watch (or rock out to your favorite tunes)!
+This will take a while, so put on a movie and tie them on while you watch (or rock out to your favorite tunes)!

 Step 4: Tie Wreaths Together